zacharysgoldberg/nhtsa-fars-elt-dashboard/README.md

 - **Data Extraction & Loading:**

-  - PostgreSQL database hosted on an Azure VM running in Docker for storing raw and processed FARS data.
+  - PostgreSQL database
   - Automated ETL pipeline scripts extract and load raw data into the database.
+  - Using Azure Blob Storage for CSV raw and processed data files

 - **Data Transformation with dbt:**